Kelli Giddish

-Early life
+Early life, family and education

-Giddish was born in Cumming, Georgia.
-She is the daughter of Charles and Nita Giddish, and she has a brother named Eli.
-Her paternal grandfather nudged her interest in acting along by taking her to the Fox Theatre in Atlanta.
+Giddish was born in Cumming, Georgia, the daughter of Charles and Nita Giddish; she has a brother, Eli.
+Her paternal grandfather encouraged her interest in acting, taking her to the Fox Theatre in Atlanta.
 Her maternal grandmother was also very supportive of her interests.

-In Georgia, she attended Forsyth Central High School and was very involved with a local drama teacher named Yatesy Harvey, who was a friend of her mother and ran a community theater.
-For years in her youth Giddish performed in Harvey's plays and participated in her sleepover drama camps.
-Of Harvey, Giddish has been quoted as saying, "She just inspired a fierce curiosity and very high standards of what acting was and how much dedication it took and rehearsal and we would do plays every night."
+As a youth, Giddish performed at a community theater run by a local drama teacher, Yatesy Harvey, who was a friend of her mother.
+Giddish also participated in her sleepover drama camps.
+Of Harvey, Giddish has recalled, "She just inspired a fierce curiosity and very high standards of what acting was and how much dedication it took and rehearsal and we would do plays every night."

-Giddish won a number of accolades in her youth.
-While at Forsyth Central, she was a member of their championship softball team and in 1998 she was the State Literary Champion for Girls Dramatic Interpretation.
+Giddish won a number of accolades as a teen.
+While attending Forsyth Central High School, she was a member of their championship softball team, and in 1998 she was the State Literary Champion for Girls Dramatic Interpretation.

 She graduated from the University of Evansville in Indiana, where she majored in theater performance.
-Giddish received much family support of her acting, with her parents driving to Indiana to see her act in every college performance she was in.
-After college, she moved to New York City to pursue her acting career.
-Within a year of her arrival, she appeared in a Broadway play with Farrah Fawcett.
+The Giddish family was very supportive of her acting pursuits.
+Her parents drove to Indiana to see her perform in all of her productions.

 Career

+After college, Giddish moved to New York City to pursue an acting career.
+Within a year, she landed a role in a Broadway play with Farrah Fawcett.